Psychology (PSYC)

 Prerequisite: PSYC 660.
 Coverage of current theories in cognitive psychology is applied to traditional concerns of industrial/organizational psychology such as performance appraisal or motivation.
 (Formerly 3750:761)

-PSYC:762 Personnel Psychology & the Law (4 Credits)
+PSYC 762 Personnel Psychology & the Law (4 Units)

 Prerequisite: PSYC 660.
 Issues in personnel psychology which have legal implications are reviewed.
 The impact of recent court decisions are evaluated in staffing and compensation.
 (Formerly 3750:762)

-PSYC:763 Performance Feedback and Evaluation (4 Credits)
+PSYC 763 Performance Feedback and Evaluation (4 Units)

 Prerequisites: PSYC 660, graduate standing in psychology, or permission of instructor.
 Examines current research and practice in the area of performance appraisal.
 Topics will include: criterion development, rater training, appraisal effectiveness, feedback processes, and performance measurement.
 (Formerly 3750:763)